inxilpro/Zit/README.md

 Zit is a simple dependency injector based heavily on Pimple.
 It aims to provide the same simplicity as Pimple while offering a slightly more robust object interface.

+## ⚠️ Use `syberisle/zit` Instead

+This package has been updated and replaced by [`syberisle/zit`](https://github.com/SyberIsle/Zit).
+Please upgrade to that to get the latest updates and improvements.

+# Original README

 ## Installation

 Zit is available via Composer: